Subutex for Addiction Treatment

 Unfortunately, Subutex is still susceptible to abuse and may be misused, especially by individuals with a previous opiate addiction.
 Subutex abusers often inject or snort the drug to intensify the effect.
 Taking it in combination with other drugs, such as benzodiazepines, can result in coma or death.

-According to the FDA’s patient information leaflet on Subutex and Suboxone (a drug that contains both buprenorphine and naloxone), Subutex has the potential to cause a number of adverse effects.
+Subutex and Suboxone (a drug that contains both buprenorphine and naloxone), have the potential to cause a number of adverse effects.

 Common side effects include: